 While most treks around the world focus on getting to the top, Roraima’s secrets lie on top of the plateau.
 It’s unlike anything we’ve ever seen before.
-Mount Roraima is 14 km long mountain with cliffs on each side, 600m high in a few places and the highest point, the Maverick Rock at 2,810m.
+Mount Roraima is a 14 km long mountain with cliffs on each side, 600 m high in a few places and the highest point, the Maverick Rock at 2,810 m.

 The remoteness of the mountain inspired Sir Arthur Conan Doyle’s novel The Lost World which describes a plateau surrounded by cliffs where dinosaurs live.

-This is our story from trekking Mount Roraima with plenty of tips for you at the end.
+This is our story from Mount Roraima Trek with plenty of tips for you at the end.

 Mount Roraima Trek